 You can submit an enquiry, providing as much information as you can regarding your studies.

-If you completed a degree with a university or a qualification with another awarding organisation, you would need to contact the organisation directly for a replacement certificate.
+If you completed an undergraduate/ postgraduate degree with a university or a qualification with another awarding organisation, you would need to contact the organisation directly for a replacement certificate.

 Section 3.3 of the policy statement states that a person that has an equivalent or higher level apprenticeship or qualification such as a certificate of higher education (CertHE), HNC, DipHE, HND and the Chartered Institute of Housing Professional Qualification (PQ) is not required to also undertake a specified qualification, providing it is at the correct level, and contains the required content for the role.